Role and Responsibilities

-NZAuASB Board Members
+Meet our NZAuASB Board Members

 The NZAuASB has up to 10 members, with a focus on diversity of experience and perspective.
 The members of the NZAuASB are appointed by the XRB and are all part time.
 They are remunerated in accordance with rates determined by the Remuneration Authority.

-John is a licenced auditor and his audit experience covers a wide range of commercial sector clients including banking, insurance, funds management, and the automotive industry.
+John is a licensed auditor and his audit experience covers a wide range of commercial sector clients including banking, insurance, funds management, and the automotive industry.
 He has particular expertise in financial services auditing and related Reserve Bank and Trustee reporting requirements.